Roundabout: Turbo roundabouts

 Turbo roundabouts can be built with raised lane separators (common in the Netherlands) or with lane markings only.
 The use of raised lane separators prevents road users from weaving (thereby reducing conflicts) but can make manoeuvring more difficult for large vehicles.

 According to simulations, a two-lane roundabout with three exits should offer 12–20% greater traffic flow than a conventional, three-lane roundabout of the same size.
 The reason is reduced weaving that makes entering and exiting more predictable.
 Because there are only ten points of conflict (compared with 8 for a conventional single lane roundabout, or between 32 and 64 with traffic signal control), this design is often safer as well.
 Research and experiments show that traffic accidents are reduced by 72% on turbo roundabouts compared to multi-lane roundabouts, which have 12 points of conflict.
 Research at Windesheim University also shows that turbo roundabouts reduce accidents including casualties by some 75% when compared to regular intersections, and by 61% compared to single-lane roundabouts.
 The same research made it very clear that it is safer for cyclists not to have priority over motor vehicles on the roundabout, than to have it.
 At least 70 have been built in the Netherlands, while many turbos (or similar, lane splitting designs) can be found in southeast Asia.
-Multi-lane roundabouts in the United States of America are typically required to be striped with spiral markings, as most states follow the federal Manual on Uniform Traffic Control Devices.
+The turbo roundabout design is given as an example in the federal Manual on Uniform Traffic Control Devices.

 Sub-sea roundabouts

 A new development is the roundabout below the seabed, in locations where multiple undersea traffic tunnels join.
 The first such roundabout is in the Eysturoy Tunnel (Eysturoyartunnilin), opened in December 2020 in the Faroe Islands.
 It connects the main island Streymoy with two locations on the island Eysturoy that are separated by a long fjord, Skálafjørður.
 So, three roads meet at this roundabout.
 Total length of the system is 11.24 km (6.98 mi).
-It was the largest ever infrastructure project in the Faroe Islands, estimated to have cost around a billion DKK.
+It was the largest ever infrastructure project in the Faroe Islands, estimated to have cost around a billion Danish kroner.